KP solitons and total positivity for the Grassmannian: TP Schubert cells, reduced plabic graphs, and cluster algebras

 Cluster algebras are a class of commutative rings, introduced by Fomin and Zelevinsky \cite{FZ}, which have a remarkable combinatorial structure.
 Many coordinate rings of homogeneous spaces have a cluster algebra structure: as shown by Scott \cite{Scott}, the Grassmannian is one such example.

 \begin{theorem} \cite{Scott} The coordinate ring of (the affine cone over) $Gr_{k,n}$ has a cluster algebra structure.
-Moreover, the set of Plucker coordinates whose indices come from the labels of the regions of a reduced plabic graph for $(Gr_{k,n})_{>0}$ comprises a \emph{cluster} for this cluster algebra. \end{theorem}
+Moreover, the set of Pl\"ucker coordinates whose indices come from the labels of the regions of a reduced plabic graph for $(Gr_{k,n})_{>0}$ comprises a \emph{cluster} for this cluster algebra. \end{theorem}

 \begin{remark} In fact \cite{Scott} used the combinatorics of {\it alternating strand diagrams}, not reduced plabic graphs, to describe clusters.
 However, alternating strand diagrams are easily seen to be in bijection with reduced plabic graphs \cite{Postnikov}. \end{remark}